stepanka-ruzickova/wine-cheese-pairing/README.md

 | Chardonnay      | Brie                 |
 | Sauvignon Blanc | Goat Cheese          |

+> **Note:** This project was created as part of our learning journey in data analysis.
+It's intentionally simple – the goal was to practice basic concepts and try something fun.

 ## 👩‍💻 Authors

 Project by **Štěpánka Růžičková & Vendula Dvořáčková** – two data enthusiasts who enjoy learning new things and mixing the world of data with fun (and flavor!).